Polyanyanwu/graces-buffet-pp4/README.md

 - Update booking status action crashes when no status is selected.
 The post method was not redirecting the user back to the page when no booking status was selected.
 It was fixed by preventing the empty option on the selection for booking status and also redirecting the user properly if that should ever happen via Commit [6fc8d2](https://github.com/Polyanyanwu/graces-buffet-pp4/commit/6fc8d2d6c170949827389ea9934e3c47fc788e09).

 - From the Past Due List an operator could opt to Update the booking status but after the update, the operator was being redirected to Booking List instead of Past Due List.
 I had to uses a session variable to enable the system remember where the operator invoked the update status from and return accordingly.
 See commit [aebca5](https://github.com/Polyanyanwu/graces-buffet-pp4/commit/aebca5c979c9529bd234757d786710904d32d722)

+- I noticed that if a page is filtered and paginated, the first page returns with the filtered list but subsequent pages will disregard the filtering.
+To resolve this I had to use session dictionary to store the criteria when at POST and read from session when at GET.
+I had to refactor the code to make all the views that need to filter bookings use the same code in a utility module.
+See Commit [d51cb3](https://github.com/Polyanyanwu/graces-buffet-pp4/commit/d51cb3b70ded7d947b0e5909f3e89b6a04d7f514).

 ## **Deployment**